-The history of this iconic festival dates back to the era when the Sisodia dynasty used to rule here.
+The history of this iconic festival dates back to the era when the Sisodia dynasty used to rule Udaipur and nearby Mewar region.
 According to the historical records, Maharana Udai Singh once met a holy man during one of his hunting expeditions.
 It is believed that upon meeting the king, the holy man blessed the king and also advised him to build a palace at that place.
 The king readily agreed and as per the instructions of the saint, founded the city and built a palace in this region.

 As the Mewar Festival coincides with the Gangaur Festival, it holds a special significance for women.
 Gangaur celebrations start from the very next day of Holi as the locals gather the ashes of Holi fire which is then used to bury Barley seeds on the Earth.

 During this period, the newly married women are also required to keep a fast for ensuring a happy married life.
 However, a great number of unmarried women also keep a fast with the desire to attain marital bliss in the future.

-On the day of Gangaur, the women dress in their most sophisticated and fine clothing and take the idols of Lord Shiva and Goddess Parvati in a colourful procession to Lake Pichola where the idols are safely further carried on to boats.
-Witnessing several colourful boats sailing in a breeze like a manner in the lake is a moment worth cherishing.
+On the day of Gangaur, the women dress in their most sophisticated and fine clothing and take the idols of Lord Shiva and Goddess Parvati in a colourful procession to Lake Pichola where the idols are safely further carried on in special boats.
+Witnessing several colourful boats sailing on azure water is a moment worth cherishing.